polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 ---
-title: Cryptographically Secured HTTP Lambda invocations
+title: Cryptographically secured HTTP lambda invocations
-description: In this article we show you how to cryptographically sign your Hyperlambda for then to transmit it to another server, having that server securely execute your Hyperlambda, without compromising itself in the process.
+description: In this article we show you how to cryptographically sign your Hyperlambda for then to transmit it to another server, having that server securely execute your Hyperlambda, without compromising security in the process.
 ---

 # Cryptographically secured HTTP lambda invocations

-In this tutorial we will cover the following parts of Magic and Hyperlambda.
+This tutorial covers the following parts of Magic and Hyperlambda.

 * How to create cryptographically signed HTTP invocations
 * How lambda invocations are stored giving the server a receipt of invocation
 * How Magic avoids replay attacks on lambda invocations
 * Tips and tricks for how to apply these constructs in your own Micro Service architecture

-This is one of those oddball things you have probably never seen before, arguably turning your Magic server into a crypto wallet and a financial transaction server, by allowing you to securely execute Hyperlambda code created by a 3rd party client - And have receipts giving you a guarantee of that the executed code was in fact created by _one specific client_.
+This is one of those oddball things you've probably never seen before, arguably turning your Magic server into a crypto wallet and a financial transaction server, by allowing you to securely execute Hyperlambda code created by a 3rd party client - And have receipts giving you a guarantee of that the executed code was in fact created by _one specific client_.
 In many ways, it could be